 To ensure a smooth cheesecake, make sure all ingredients are at room temperature before starting.

-Grease and line the base and sides of a 23cm spring-form pan with baking paper and set aside.
+Grease and line a 23cm spring-form pan with baking paper and set aside.

 Press the mixture firmly into the base of the pan and place into the fridge.

 Whip cream in a clean, dry TM bowl on Speed 3.5 until lightly whipped (the time it takes will depend on the freshness of the cream - it can be anywhere between 10 seconds and 2 minutes!!)
 Set the cream aside in a separate bowl.